Find the answers to some frequently asked questions you may have about the 3D Aquifer Mapping Project.

 The SkyTEM helicopter will fly over the blue coloured areas on the maps below and ‘scan’ them.
 The areas are;

 - Otane and Poukawa Basins

 We won’t be flying over built up urban areas like Napier, Hastings and Havelock as the high presence of steel in buildings and infrastructure disturbs the electromagnetic response of the SkyTEM technology.

-The map below shows the areas which will be surveyed by the SkyTEM helicopter.
+The first map below shows the total area which will be surveyed by the SkyTEM helicopter.
 More detailed maps of each individual area follow.

 The helicopter will fly at 80-100 km/hr in parallel lines 200 m apart and at a height of approximately 100 m.
 The measurement instruments are suspended under the helicopter and will be about 35 m above the ground.